About

 The Vision

-Mapped By Memory is more than just a photography project—it's a movement.
-A quiet, persistent effort to humanize those most overlooked.
-Through portraits, interviews, and raw storytelling, We aim to reveal the beauty, pain, HOPE, and history of people experiencing homelessness across the United States.
+Mapped By Memory is more than a photography project—it's a movement.
+A quiet, persistent effort to humanize struggle in all its forms.
+Through portraits, interviews, and raw storytelling, I aim to reveal the beauty, pain, HOPE, and history of people navigating homelessness, poverty, mental illness, trauma, and injustice across the United States.

 The Creator(s)